Postlagerkarte/EasyWebpackForRazorPages/README.md

-# Easily add Webpack to ASP.NET CORE Razor Pages
+# Add Webpack to ASP.NET CORE Razor Pages

 This VS extension provides you with a an effective and quick start for using Razor Pages together with webpack.